angrykabootar/angrykabootar.github.io/docs/redis/delete-by-regex-pattern.md

-## Collection of Miscellaneous command comes in handy once in a blue moon.
+## Collection of Redis command comes.

 ---